xavidelamo/mgci-docs/docs/source/R_tutorial_MGCI.rst

 |image9|

 The next step is to rasterize the LULC data.
-When converting it is important to choose an output resolution that is appropriate for the scale of the vector dataset.
-(SEE SECTION 5.2.3?
-FOR MORE DETAILS).
+When converting it is important to choose an output resolution that is appropriate for the scale of the vector dataset (**see section Defining analysis environments and data selection** for more detail).
 Once the resolution to convert the vector dataset to has been determined the vector dataset can be converted to Raster.
 First, create a template raster with the required resolution (needs to be determined), extent and projection (same as input layer) and then convert the vector to raster format with resolution, extent and projection same as that of the template raster.

 |image10|